nodejitsu/node-cloudservers/README.md

 </pre>

 ### Getting Flavors and Images
-There are several entities in the Rackspace CloudServer ecosystem: images, flavors, and servers.
+There are several entities in the [Rackspace CloudServer][4] ecosystem: images, flavors, and servers.
 Both the getFlavors and getImages methods take an optional first parameter which when set to true will return more details for the objects returned.
 Here's how to get the list of all available flavors and images associated with your Rackspace account:
 <pre>
   cloudservers.setAuth(example.auth, function () {
     cloudservers.getFlavors(function (err, flavors) {